Guided Tour

 Basilica Cistern is open daily from 09:00 18:00.
 These hours may change on public holidays or during special events, so checking ahead before your visit is recommended.

-What time is best to visit Basilica Cistern?
+What Time Is Best to Visit Basilica Cistern?

 The best time to visit the Basilica Cistern is early in the morning right after it opens, especially on weekdays.
 This helps you avoid long queues and crowded spaces, allowing you to enjoy the atmospheric lighting, columns, and Medusa heads in a more peaceful setting.